Behavioral Sciences Definitions

 - Select the dental office in a new building

-- It should have a parking facility
+- Selection of the building should have a parking facility

 - A spacious waiting room, work area, x-ray room, laboratory, resting place, toilet, etc